sftcd/errata/draft-farrell-errata.md

 when new discussion threads are started.

 Comments can be labelled in various ways, by the original poster or by other users with additional privileges, e.g. authors, (former) WG chairs, ADs or IRSG members.
-The set of priviliges associated with this system are expected to change slowly over time and are documented at TBD.
+The set of priviliges associated with this system are expected to change slowly over time and are documented at {{RPCTBD}}.

 One way to label a specific comment that contains a suggested change is as an erratum.